 It is not easy to prevent people from trading while maintaining the rule of law (or its appearance).
 The rule of law requires general laws that permit anything that is not explicitly forbidden.
 Invasive and complicated regulations that try to follow the rule of law necessarily have loopholes.
 The Harmonized Tariff Schedule of the United States (2018), Revision 2 covers 3,713 pages.
 Exploiting loopholes generates costs, but often less than the costs of the intended restrictions.

 The chicken tax on light trucks provided a good example when it later came back to haunt Ford Motor Co., which built a commercial van at a company factory in Turkey and imported it into the United States.
 In order to meet the definition of a passenger car and avoid the chicken tax, the Ford factory added to its van rear side windows as well as back seats bolted in the floor and featuring regulatory safety belts.
 Immediately after the vans were offloaded in Baltimore, the seats were promptly removed and the widows replaced by metal panels.
 The removed parts were shredded or melted, and recycled.
 The buyers had to pay more, of course, but much less than if they had been charged the 25% chicken tax.
 Other loopholes were found.
 (See Matthew Dolan, “To Outfox the Chicken Tax, Ford Strips Its Own Vans“, Wall Street Journal, September 23, 2009.)

 Stephen Biegun, Ford’s vice president for international governmental affairs, said at the time that the company complied with the letter of the law.
 “We are free-traders, full stop,” he also said.
 I wish we heard this more often.

 A 2012 agreement between the American and Korean governments provided that the chicken tariff on light trucks to be (potentially) imported from South Korea would be phased out in 2021.
-What the U.S. administration has just done is to bully the Korean government to extend the chicken tariff for an additional 20 years.
+What the U.S. administration has just done is to bully the Korean government into extending the chicken tariff for an additional 20 years.